SC dismisses plea seeking directions to fill vacant posts in NHRC

 Justice Mishra is also the first non-CJI to be appointed to the NHRC chief post since the amendment of the Protection of Human Rights Act in 2019.

-Rajiv Jain, former director of the Intelligence Bureau, and justice M.M.
-Kumar, former chief justice of the Jammu and Kashmir High Court have also joined as members of the commission.
-(Agencies)
+Rajiv Jain, former director of the Intelligence Bureau, and justice M M Kumar, former chief justice of the Jammu and Kashmir High Court have also joined as members of the commission.
+(PTI)

 SC dismisses plea seeking directions to fill vacant posts in NHRC